MalickAbbas/Notepad/README.md

 # Notepad
-Upgraded version on Notepad is created in which data structures and java language is used.
+Upgraded version of Notepad is created in which data structures and java language is used.